-Honeywrap is privileged to partner with Project Jonah for Plastic-Free July 2020.
+Honeywrap is privileged to partner with Project Jonah again for Plastic Free July 2021.
 Project Jonah is an incredible New Zealand charity that responds to whale and dolphin strandings around the country.
 They aim to inspire kiwis to care for and protect marine mammals and the oceans these animals call home, and we at Honeywrap share this passion too.

 Honeywrap was inspired by nature and a passion for reducing the amount of single use plastic to help preserve our planet for the future.
 Our vision is to make a difference for the next generation.
 We are committed to conservation, communities and commerce working in harmony to create a sustainable, healthier world, which is why we are both passionate about contributing to Plastic Free July.

 Plastic Free July is a global movement now joined by millions of people.
 The initiative aims to encourage people and businesses to reduce or eliminate their single-use plastic during the month of July.
 Honeywrap’s owner, Wendy Oliver, is passionate about partnering with Project Jonah again for the fourth year to highlight the need to reduce single use plastic and help our marine mammals in our oceans.

 Honeywrap donated $1 from every product sold for the month of Plastic Free July to Project Jonah.
 Our aim for 2021 was to raise $2000 to help Project Jonah continue to save our marine mammals which we're proud to say we achieved through the help of our amazing Honeywrap community.
 We're looking forward continuing to work with and support Project Jonah and their incredible work in the years to come!